Katerina Savvaidou: Academic career

-Savvaidou has pursued post-doctoral research into corporate taxation at the University of Athens.
+Savvaidou pursued post-doctoral research into corporate taxation at the University of Athens.
 She has also taught at the University of Athens, the National School of Public Administration and the National School of Judges.
 She is currently a lecturer at the Aristotle University of Thessaloniki as well as a visiting professor at University of Macedonia.
 She has been awarded by European Commission Jean Monnet Chair in European Tax Policy and Administration.

 She has published numerous books and articles in tax policy and administration.
 These include the monograph entitled "Financial Transparency.
-Initiatives, Standards and Codes, Financial Management Assessment Tools, Financial Rules and Institutions, Greek Financial Reform ", for which she has been awarded Ioannis - Ionos Tsatsaroni Prize by the Academy of Athens.
+Initiatives, Standards and Codes, Financial Management Assessment Tools, Financial Rules and Institutions, Greek Financial Reform ", for which she was awarded the Ioannis - Ionos Tsatsaroni Prize by the Academy of Athens.

 Professional career

 Savvaidou has worked as an adviser to the Ministry of Finance and to the private sector over the issue of tax.
 Before becoming the Secretary General, she worked as a senior manager at PricewaterhouseCoopers.

 Savvaidou became the Secretary General of Public Revenue on 24 June 2014, succeeding Haris Theoharis, who cited personal reasons for his resignation.
 The role effectively made Savvaidou the top tax official in Greece as she was made head of the public revenue authority, responsible for tax collection.